The Most Effective Way for IRA Owners Age 70½ and Older to Give To Charity in 2006 and 2007 Using the New Tax Law

 Matt Schwartz is an associate with James Lange Law Offices.
 He specializes in retirement & estate planning and estate administration.

-Steven T. Kohman is a CPA, and Certified Specialist in Estate Planning with James Lange & Associates.
+Steven T. Kohman is a CPA, CSEP and CSRP with James Lange & Associates.

 James Lange, CPA/Attorney